Rad-hi/ULP_Temp_logger/README.md

 }

-We don't actually need every temperature in a whole day (well this is what I thought) in order to get useful data, and this is why, instead of going the route of sending a value each 30 min to decrease the ON-time, I'd increase the number of data points by waking up each 1 min to read and log the value, then provide an overview of the Temp in that day.
+We don't actually need every temperature in a whole day (well this is what I think) in order to get useful data, and this is why, instead of going the route of sending a value each 30 min to decrease the ON-time, I'd increase the number of data points by waking up each 1 min to read and log the value, then provide an overview of the Temp in that day.
 In my opinion, the power saving is worth it.

+---

+## Data visualization:

+In addition to the node, I created a desktop app in **Python** to download and visualize the data for me, as well as format it in CSV format.

+Project link for the temperature visualizer: [https://github.com/Rad-hi/Temp_log_visualizer](https://github.com/Rad-hi/Temp_log_visualizer)

 ---